Imagine a situation where one of your team members frequently interrupts you in meetings.

 - Confront the person and share your concerns with them.
 This approach may lead to a conflict.

-- Avoid the conflict, let them have their way, and silently withdraw
+- Demonstrate conflict avoidance, let them have their way, and silently withdraw.

 What is Conflict Avoidance?